pivotal/docs-tap/getting-started.md

 To set up a service:

-1. Use `kapp` to install the RabbitMQ Cluster Kubernetes Operator by running the command:
+1. Use `kapp` to install the RabbitMQ Cluster Kubernetes Operator by running: <!-- add kapp + kubectl as a prereq or first step? -->

     ```
     kapp -y deploy --app rmq-operator --file https://github.com/rabbitmq/cluster-operator/releases/download/v1.9.0/cluster-operator.yml